carissalow/rapids/docs/setup/installation.md

     We tested RAPIDS on Ubuntu 18.04 & 20.04.
 Note that the necessary Python and R packages are available in other Linux distributions, so if you decide to give it a try, let us know and we can update these docs.

+    ??? info "Ubuntu Compatibility"
+        RAPIDS has not been tested on newer versions of Ubuntu.
+The officially supported versions are **Ubuntu 18.04 (Bionic) and 20.04 (Focal)**.

+        Newer versions such as **Ubuntu 22.04 (Jammy) and 24.04 (Noble)** may encounter dependency or library compatibility issues.
+If you choose to run RAPIDS on an unsupported version, be prepared to troubleshoot package dependencies and potential incompatibilities.

     1. Install dependencies

         ``` bash